laszloszurok/hugo-website/content/arch-notes/pre-installation.md

 ## Creating filesystems

-Use the partition names in the paths (eg. mkfs.ext4 /dev/sda3)
+Use the partition names in the paths (e.g. mkfs.ext4 /dev/sda3)

 If you created an efi partition:
 ```terminal